0xkiichiro/0xkiichiro/README.md

 Born in 95', citizen of the 🌎, pronouns: he/him.

 I'm a self-taught frontend developer.
-I've started my journey in April, 22'.
+I've started my journey in early 22'.

 I have working proficiency in GIT, HTML5, CSS3 and JS.
 Currently focused on learning React.